mAbduqayum/python-workbook/200_repetitions/215_vanilla_min_max/vanilla_min_max.md

 - Read integers from the user until a blank line is entered
 - Track the minimum and maximum values as you read them
 - Display both the minimum and maximum values
-- Display an error message if no values were entered
 - Do NOT use lists or built-in min/max functions

 ## Examples